Vertical Stretch Vs Horizontal Stretch

 Example:

 Let's consider the function f(x) = x².
 If we apply a vertical stretch with a factor of 2, the transformed function becomes y = 2f(x) = 2x².
 This stretches the parabola vertically, making it narrower.
 Every y-coordinate is doubled.
-For example, the point (1,1) on the original graph becomes (1,2) on the transformed graph.
+Here's one way to look at it: the point (1,1) on the original graph becomes (1,2) on the transformed graph.

 Horizontal Stretch: Widening the Graph